jeffThompson/CollisionDetection/BookMarkdownFiles/tri-point.md

   	float area2 =    abs( (x2-px)*(y3-py) - (x3-px)*(y2-py) );
   	float area3 =    abs( (x3-px)*(y1-py) - (x1-px)*(y3-py) );

 If we add the three areas together and they equal the original, we know we're inside the triangle!
-Here's the full function:
+Using this, we can test for collision:

 	if (area1 + area2 + area3 == areaOrig) {
 	  return true;
 	}
 	return false;

-Here's an example with the full function:
+Here's a full example:

 	float px = 0;        // point (set by mouse)
 	float py = 0;